stoguri/IGP-2020-Group1/install.md

 }
 ```

-Add emails to the whitelist for users that will be able to access the application.
+3. Add emails to the whitelist for users that you want to be able to access the application.

 ## Create roles